Mrdolls/swapinette/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/Mrdolls/swapinette/refs/heads/main/install.sh)"
 ```

+---

 ## ✅ Requirements

-Your push_swap binary must be compiled and present (in the current or a parent directory).
+Your `push_swap` binary must be compiled and located in the current or any parent directory.
-The appropriate checker (checker_linux or checker_Mac) must also be present and executable.
+The corresponding checker (`checker_linux` or `checker_Mac`) must also be available and executable.

+---

 ## 📦 Usage
 ```bash